SamiraMHosseini/Functional_programming/README.md

 # Functional Programming Concepts in C++

 # Description:
 Functional programming languages directly support programming with functions.
 This can include passing functions as arguments, returning them as results, and assigning them to variables.
-In your code, the filter function takes a function func as a parameter, which is an example of a higher-order function.
+In this code, the filter function takes a function func as a parameter, which is an example of a higher-order function.
 This repository contains a basic example of some functional programming concepts implemented in C++.
 The aim is to illustrate how C++, while primarily an object-oriented language, also supports functional programming styles.

 # Details: